chengzhongshan/MCP4SAS/README.md

 - `MCPDeps/importallmacros_ue.sas`: helper for loading SAS macros from the SAS ODA `~/Macros` directory.

-This repository is intentionally SAS-focused.
-It does not include the MultiGWAS-Explorer GWAS plotting pipeline.

 ## Requirements

 - A SAS OnDemand for Academics account, a local SAS installation, or a licensed